understanding

 fragrance notes

-These are the first scents you notice when you lift the lid.
-They’re light and evaporate quickly, forming your first impression.
+The first impression.
+These are the light, fleeting scents you notice when you lift the lid.
+They arrive quickly and fade just as fast.

 how to burn a candle